Float shape

 • Quality and safety commitments of workers

-The code emphasises consumer needs and attracting and retaining committed, high-quality staff.
+A code would emphasise consumer needs, and attracting and retaining committed, high-quality staff.

 Skilled Workforce

-These employees are kind, sincere, hardworking, and selfless people who want to give the best care possible.
+These employees are hardworking, often selfless people who want to give the best care possible to the vulnerable people in their charge.

 By introducing aged care support worker training, the focus will be on job structure, which includes: